blauwe-lucht/zabbix-app-logging-poc/README.md

     ```

 6. Wait for a bit and if everything went fine, app and zabbix will be configured.
+The Zabbix web UI can be accessed at http://192.168.3.21, user Admin, password zabbix.

 ## Clean up